TabbycatDebate/tabbycat/docs/install/local.rst

 ==========================================================

 In most cases, you should use one on the internet by :ref:`setting up an instance on Heroku <install-heroku>`.
-It's advantageous in a number of ways:
+This has a number of major advantages:

 - The Heroku installation process is much, much, *much* easier.
+- You can enter ballots and manage your tournament from multiple computers.
 - Participants can access the draw, motions, results and more online.
-- The Heroku data centres are less likely to fail than your computer.
+- Amazon's data centres (where Heroku is hosted) are less likely to fail than your computer is.
-- A Heroku site can be managed from any computer with Heroku Toolbelt installed.

 In some cases, you might have a good reason to use a local installation.
-We can think of one: If you won't have access to the internet at your tournament, or if internet access will be flaky, then you should use a local installation.
+We can think of just one such reason: If you won't have access to the internet at your tournament, or if internet access will be flaky, then you should use a local installation.

 .. attention:: You'll need internet access to download dependencies during the local installation process.
 So if you're not expecting to have reliable